SeaChangeBart/IF3DLoggingProxy/README.md

 IF3DLoggingProxy.
 Says it all.

 ## Changelog
+### 1.0.3.1
+FIXED: When an Exception happened during processing the webResponse, it wasn't disposed and the connection would stay open, causing all further requests to be stalled and timeing out.
+Note that this happened for all requests resulting in a CHUNKED response.
+This still doesn't work (503 response) but won't break Proxy anymore.

 ### 1.0.3.0
 Use log4net for per-handler (and general error) logging (gives syslog output option)